Impact of the COVID-19 pandemic on education: Racial disparities

-The impact of COVID-19 on racial disparities in online learning during the pandemic has received research attention.
+The impact of COVID-19 lockdowns on racial disparities in online learning during the pandemic has received research attention.
 A recent study from the Urban Institute covers some of these findings.
 Urban's study points to issues in access to a computer and internet.
 A 2018 survey of households showed that 48% of surveyed households of Alaskan Natives did not have access to computers compared to 35% of Black households, 35% Latino, and 19% White.
 Minimal access to computers and the internet was found in 1.3 to 1.4 times as many Black and Hispanic households with school-aged children as it was in white households, with more than two out of five low-income households having just limited access.

-A 2021 report from the Black Education Research Collective analyzes the impact of COVID-19 pandemic on Black education.
+A 2021 report from the Black Education Research Collective analyzes the impact of COVID-19 lockdowns on Black education.
 It evaluates how Black students, parents, educators and community members experience systemic racism during COVID.
 The study seeks to show how the pandemic has interrupted education across the country, highlighting existing racial and economic inequities.
 The study also argues that even before the outbreak, students in vulnerable neighborhoods, primarily Black, Indigenous, and other majority-minority areas, faced disparities in everything from resources (ranging from books to counselors) to student-teacher ratios and extracurricular activities.